 “Why Staten Island?” asked a New Yorker friend.
 “It’s the Pimpri of New York!”
 Yes, here too they have hang-ups about where you live.

 The posh side, the seedy parts.
 The trendy hoods and the kid-friendly ones.
 But the city has changed dramatically from what it was when I was a student at university.
 It was a dangerous place at the time.
 Today it’s safe.
 I’ve taken the subway at 2am.
 Sure there are unseemly people, and it’s not something I do frequently but the city never sleeps.
 There are always people around.
 New York is gentrifying.
 Where I live was a run-down neighbourhood.
+I imagine some people would have had to get out of the area fast in the past, and perhaps they used someone like these trusted cash buyers in the dallas area: Done Deal Buyers to help them move on.
 You wouldn’t believe it if you saw it now.
 It’s like Lower Parel.
 All high rises, glass and steel.
+Definitely not somewhere you’d want to move away from.

 As a single woman in Pune, there wasn’t much on offer.
 And I’m not talking about the two-legged kind of offerings.
 Those are non-existent.
 I mean museums.
 Shows.
 Comedy clubs.
 Jazz bars.
 Somewhere a woman can go.
 Alone.
 And be entertained.
 I remember going on a date with an ex-pat in Pune and as I walked into the restaurant, I counted five tables with friends who assiduously avoided my eyes.
 The man caressing my wrist and trying to woo me embarrassed them more than it did me.